scality/Zenko/docs/docsource/Reference/bucket_operations/put_bucket_acl.rst

 The request sample uses ACL-specific request headers to grant the following permissions:

--  Write permission to the Zenko Enterprise LogDelivery group and an account identified by the email xyz@scality.com
+-  Write permission to the Zenko LogDelivery group and an account identified by the email xyz@scality.com
--  Read permission to the Zenko Enterprise AllUsers group
+-  Read permission to the Zenko AllUsers group

 *Request Sample*